bczhc/some-tools/notes.md

     sendBroadcast(intent);
 ```

-When sending a broadcast using `Context#sendBroadcast`, there's no need to pass broadcast's class to `Intent` constructor, like:
+In my case (on Android 7.0, 7.1, 8.0), when sending a broadcast using `Context#sendBroadcast`, there's no need to pass broadcast's class to `Intent` constructor, like:
 ```java
     Intent intent = new Intent(this, MyBroadcastReceiver.class);
     intent.setAction(MyBroadcastReceiver.ACTION_A);